There is a need to create a stable backup of your VCSA or restore it properly.

 To backup the VCSA with Veeam (step 1):

-- Ensure Application-Aware Image Processing (AAIP) is either disabled or excluded for the VCSA VM.
+- Ensure Application-Aware Processing and Guest File System Indexing are either disabled or excluded for the VCSA VM;

 - Customize other settings to desired configuration.